UofT-CSC490-W2026/ArtGuard/README.md

   -d '{"query": "How are art forgeries detected?"}' | jq .
 ```

-For the full list of all 17 endpoints see [src/apps/backend/README.md](src/apps/backend/README.md).
+For the full API reference with curl examples for all endpoints, see [src/apps/backend/README.md](src/apps/backend/README.md).
 For deployment and service management see [DEPLOYMENT.md](DEPLOYMENT.md).

 ---

 ## Architecture

-For detailed architecture diagrams, component breakdown, security, monitoring, and cost analysis see [infra/INFRA_README.md](infra/INFRA_README.md).
+For detailed architecture diagrams, component breakdown, security, monitoring, and cost analysis see [infra/README.md](infra/README.md).

 ---